kkarpieszuk/wc-price-history/readme.txt

 &#8618; How to count minimal price (the minimal from the moment product went on sale to 30 days before that moment or the minimal price from today to 30 days ago)
-&#8618; How many days take into account when calculating minimal price (30 days by default) &#8618; How to display the price history information
+&#8618; How many days take into account when calculating minimal price (30 days by default) &#8618; How to display the price history information &#8618; What to do if the price didn't change in the last N days (hide price information / display current price / display custom text)

 At the configuration screen you will find additional information how to configure the plugin to be compliant with Omnibus directive (European Commission Directive 98/6/EC Article 6a) and link to legal acts.